Arthur Gibson (Lancashire cricketer)

-Arthur Buchwald Edgar Gibson (15 June 1863 – 11 March 1932) was an English cricketer active from 1887 to 1896 who played for Lancashire.
+Arthur Buchwald Edgar Gibson (15 June 1863 – 11 March 1932) was an English amateur cricketer active from 1887 to 1896 who played for Lancashire.
 He was born in Salford and died in Cambridge.
 He appeared in 14 first-class matches as a righthanded batsman who bowled right arm medium pace.
 He scored 311 runs with a highest score of 58 and held four catches.
 He took 16 wickets with a best analysis of three for 24.